SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 1 - Least Squares/Module 1 - Least Squares.md

 ### 5. Summary

-> - RLS produces a ‘running estimate’ of parameter(s) for a stream
+> - RLS produces a ‘**running estimate**’ of parameter(s) for a stream of measurements
->   of measurements
-> - RLS is a linear recursive estimator that minimizes the
->   (co)variance of the parameter(s) at the current time
+>   - RLS is a linear recursive estimator that minimizes the (co)variance of the parameter(s) at the current time

 To summarize, the recursive least squares algorithm lets us produce a running estimate of a parameter without having to have the entire batch of measurements at hand and recursive least squares is a recursive linear estimator that minimizes the variance of the parameters at the current time.
 In the next and final video of this module, we'll discuss why minimizing squared errors is a reasonable thing to do by connecting the method of least squares with another technique from statistics, maximum likelihood estimation.

 ---

-### Lesson 3: Least Squares and the Method of Maximum Likelihood
+## Lesson 3: Least Squares and the Method of Maximum Likelihood

 Welcome to the final lesson of module one.
 We'll finish off the module by discussing an important connection, that will help to provide further intuition for the method of least squares.
 Specifically, by the end of this lesson, you'll be able to

-- State the connection between the method of least squares and maximum likelihood estimation with Gaussian random variables.
+- **State the connection between the method of least squares and maximum likelihood estimation with Gaussian random variables.**

 ---